DavidLohmann/mockup/README.md

-#User Stories for My App
+#User Stories for My Course Exchange App

 1. As a user, I want to view my classes.
 2. As a user, I want to view all classes for the quarter available for exchange.